material-components/material-components-android/docs/components/Card.md

 The following example shows an elevated card.

-!["Elevated card with a title, a secondary title, text, and Action 1 and Action 2 buttons in purple"](assets/cards/cards_elevated.png)
+!["Elevated card with photo, a title, a secondary title, text, and Action 1 and Action 2 buttons in purple"](assets/cards/cards_elevated.png)

 ```xml
 <com.google.android.material.card.MaterialCardView